Abdulrahman-N/TodoList/README.md

 * Dark and Light theme ( Based on the system's current theme).
 * Material Design.
 * Edge to edge navigation
+* Swipe to delete a task from the list.

 <h2>Screenshots</h2>